34 Fun Things to Do in Fredericksburg, TX

 You can visit different wineries and do tastings on your own, but where is the fun in that?
 A Fredericksburg Wine Trolley Tour offers unique tours to wineries around the area.
 These tours pick you up and drop you off, so you can have as much wine as your heart desires!

-🏨 Places to stay near Trolley Tours of Fredericksburg, Fredericksburg Virginia
+🏨 Stay near Trolley Tours of Fredericksburg, Fredericksburg Virginia

 Watch a bat emergence at Old Tunnel State Park